marymetilda123/Deliveringdesktopapp/README.md

 Scalability
 It enables you to accommodate larger workloads without disruption of existing infrastructure

+# Existing system
+The desktop applications can be shared to the browser.
+This applications will be saved in the server.
+The assurance of secure usage of applications cannot be given in this system.

 # MODULE SPLITUP
 1)Building a desktop application-Gayethiri.R.S
 2)2)creating an appstream image-Marry mettilda.S
 3)3)Creating network resources-Inba.M
 4)4)Testing user experience-done by all

+# Future Enhancements
+The datas will be more securely shared to browser without any server problems.

+The shared applications,datas can be secured in VPC services and will be available.

 # TASK SPLITUP